JeremyMees/Plantify/README.md

 ## Requirements

-- node
+- node v14.16.0
-- npm
+- npm v7.15.0

 ## Usage

 - Download master branch from repository
-- Open the map in your Ide or terminal
+- Open the map in your IDE or terminal
 - Run `npm install` in the terminal to install all the required packages
 - Run `ng serve -o` in the terminal to open a dev server with the project